102 Umang Street, Tottenham, NSW

 * Make an offer only available on sales listings

-LARGE ART DECO HOME ON LARGE SUBDIVIDABLE DOUBLE BLOCK.
+SUBSTANTIAL 1930s ART DECO TIMBER HOME ON DOUBLE BLOCK

 Property ID: 231354

-It has a separate living room featuring a large "pantheon-like" plaster dome, plus an open fire place.
-It has an adjoining separate dining room with sliding glass doors opening onto the large L-shaped covered verandah.
-It has a small galley-style kitchen, a modern bathroom, a separate toilet and an internal laundry.
-There is also a small covered porch to the rear of the property.
+A separate formal living room features a unique Art Deco "pantheon" plaster dome ceiling and an open fire place, whilst the adjoining dining room opens through sliding glass doors onto the expansive wrap-around verandah.
+The old galley-style kitchen is compact yet still very functional.
+It is complimented by a modern bathroom, a separate toilet and an internal laundry.
+A small covered porch at the rear of the property adds further practicality.

-Tottenham is located approx 140km west of Dubbo and around the same distance north of Parkes.
-It is a mixed farming area, primarily producing wheat, beef, lamb, wool and cotton.
-There is a busy Graincorp receival depot and active freight line to the north of the town.
+Tottenham is a farming community located approx 140km west of Dubbo and around the same distance northwest of Parkes.
+It is renowned for being the closest town to the centre of NSW.

-a central school; child care centre; public swimming pool; MPS hospital; medical centre; dispensing pharmacy; post office and newsagent; Foodworks and bottle shop; hotel and restaurant; cafe; rural traders and fuel outlet; Western Farm Machinery and car mechanic; golf club; caravan park; police station; sportsground; outdoor fitness centre; tennis courts; racecourse and there's a weekly shopping bus to Dubbo.
-It also has a CWA, Lions Club and Men's Shed.
+a central school; child care centre; public swimming pool; MPS hospital; medical centre; dispensing pharmacy; post office and newsagent; Foodworks supermarket and bottle shop; hotel and restaurant; cafe; rural traders and 24hr fuel outlet; EV charging station, Western Farm Machinery and mechanic; Tourist Information Centre and craft shop, golf club; caravan park; police station; solicitors, hairdressers and beauty services, sportsground; skatepark, outdoor fitness centre; tennis courts and a racecourse where the famed Tottenham Picnic Races are held once a year.
+It has a CWA, Lions Club, the Tottenham Town Band, a Youth Club, Pony Club and a Men's Shed.

-It is on town water, sewered, connected to the Essential Energy power grid and has both VAST and Sky Muster satellite dishes installed.
-4G mobile coverage is also available within the township.
+With town water, sewer connection, access to the Essential Energy power grid, both VAST and Sky Muster satellite dishes already installed and 4G mobile coverage, the home is ready for immediate enjoyment.

 Contract of Sale and Planning Certificate available.

-It has a separate living room featuring a large "pantheon-like" plaster dome, plus an open fire place.
-It has an adjoining separate dining room with sliding glass doors opening onto the large L-shaped covered verandah.
-It has a small galley-style kitchen, a modern bathroom, a separate toilet and an internal laundry.
-There is also a small covered porch to the rear of the property.
+A separate formal living room features a unique Art Deco "pantheon" plaster dome ceiling and an open fire place, whilst the adjoining dining room opens through sliding glass doors onto the expansive wrap-around verandah.
+The old galley-style kitchen is compact yet still very functional.
+It is complimented by a modern bathroom, a separate toilet and an internal laundry.
+A small covered porch at the rear of the property adds further practicality.

-Tottenham is located approx 140km west of Dubbo and around the same distance north of Parkes.
-It is a mixed farming area, primarily producing wheat, beef, lamb, wool and cotton.
-There is a busy Graincorp receival depot and active freight line to the north of the town.
+Tottenham is a farming community located approx 140km west of Dubbo and around the same distance northwest of Parkes.
+It is renowned for being the closest town to the centre of NSW.

-a central school; child care centre; public swimming pool; MPS hospital; medical centre; dispensing pharmacy; post office and newsagent; Foodworks and bottle shop; hotel and restaurant; cafe; rural traders and fuel outlet; Western Farm Machinery and car mechanic; golf club; caravan park; police station; sportsground; outdoor fitness centre; tennis courts; racecourse and there's a weekly shopping bus to Dubbo.
-It also has a CWA, Lions Club and Men's Shed.
+a central school; child care centre; public swimming pool; MPS hospital; medical centre; dispensing pharmacy; post office and newsagent; Foodworks supermarket and bottle shop; hotel and restaurant; cafe; rural traders and 24hr fuel outlet; EV charging station, Western Farm Machinery and mechanic; Tourist Information Centre and craft shop, golf club; caravan park; police station; solicitors, hairdressers and beauty services, sportsground; skatepark, outdoor fitness centre; tennis courts and a racecourse where the famed Tottenham Picnic Races are held once a year.
+It has a CWA, Lions Club, the Tottenham Town Band, a Youth Club, Pony Club and a Men's Shed.

-It is on town water, sewered, connected to the Essential Energy power grid and has both VAST and Sky Muster satellite dishes installed.
-4G mobile coverage is also available within the township.
+With town water, sewer connection, access to the Essential Energy power grid, both VAST and Sky Muster satellite dishes already installed and 4G mobile coverage, the home is ready for immediate enjoyment.

 Contract of Sale and Planning Certificate available.